neeythann/ip-location-rs/README.md

 For more information, please see the [openapi.yaml file spec](https://github.com/neeythann/ip-location-rs/blob/main/openapi.yaml)

 `GET /` - returns a JSON response containing the current user's IP address AS and country details

+`GET /ip/{ip_address}` - returns a JSON response containing the requested IP address AS and country details

 `GET /AS/{asn_number}` - returns a JSON response containing the ASN's details and associated networks